Classification of Crimes, Statute of Limitations, and Criminal Records

 -

-Sixteen is the age of consent in Nevada.
-People who engage in sexual activity with children younger than that may be prosecuted for statutory rape.
-Nevada also has laws that prohibit sexual relations between teachers and students.
+People who engage in sexual activity with children younger than 16 may be prosecuted for statutory rape crimes in Nevada.

 -